zephyr06/Energy_Opt_NLP/README.md

 0. add weight to barrier function, and see whether it can guide better
 1. how to optimize when it's close to the scheduling boundary
 - probably a two-phase method; whenever some tasks reach their boundary, we freeze all the hp variables and remove them from the variable set; however, what kind of optimality can we guarantee in that case? how do we know whether the freezed variables already reach their optimal solution?
 In essence, the previous optimization iterations update variables following a consistent proportion, while the direction is given by GN method;
+- -how to decide when to eliminate these variables?